The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

 1. **Small FR Edits (2025-03-19)**
     - Made small adjustments to the functional requirement wordings.
 Removed unecessary "scrolls", changed "main page" to "home page", added more details for clairity.
 Changed "Add User/Pet" to "New User/Pet".
 Updated the way to modify restriction level to match implementation, to allow for editing.
 All of these changes are for clairity.

+1.  **NFR and numbering (2025-03-21)**
+    - Adjusted the NFR and numbering of the failure scenarios based on TA feedback from M3

 ## 2. Project Description